Don-Uherka/WPF-Practice/README.md

-# WPF-Practice is a desktop application where I am practicing on the UI using xaml
+# WPF-Practice is a desktop application where I am practicing on the UI using xaml.